 Otherwise you may find your emails in unexpected locations: An email that has already been moved away from the Inbox will not be treated by the following filters.

 There is also an option on the "New Filter Properties" tab that enables to insert new filters in alphabetical order.
 This will work best if the existing list of filters is already sorted alphabetically.
 This is becayse it will not "look ahead" beyond alphabetically lower entries and attempt to insert the new filter after them.

 quickFilters preferences dialog.
-These are new filter templates that will then
+These are new filter templates that can be used

-show up during the filte assistant process as choices for new filters.
+during the filter assistant process as choices for creating new filters.
 They will

 preselect & prefill some filter conditions based on a big number of mail

 Custom Templates are stored like standard filters but are located in the "Local Folders" account and have the string "quickFilterCustomTemplate" in the start of their name.
 The rest of the name is what is shown in the assistant dialog.